remingtonCarmi/TrackingSwimmingENPC/README.md

 # SWIMMER TRACKING

 The aim of this code is to provide two different methods of swimmer tracking.
-The inputs video are filmed with a fixed camera.
+The input videos are filmed with a fixed camera.

 - The first one used computer vision techniques to catch the arms motion frequency of each swimmer.